 Statewide Sponsor: ICCTA (Illinois Community College Trustees Association)

-Local Sponsor: RVC Dept. of Composition & Literature
+Local Sponsor: RVC Department of Composition and Literature

 For more information, contact Professor Kerri Shaw: (815) 921-3309, office located in CLI 2139